 While the rice is cooking, heat a large skillet over medium heat.
 Cook the beef until it’s no longer pink.
 Drain any excess grease and add the taco seasoning, 1-1/4 cups of the enchilada sauce and the cooked rice.

 Step 2: Fill the tortillas

 Taste of Home

-Preheat the oven to 350° F and spread 1/4 cup of the enchilada sauce over the bottom of a 13×9 baking dish.
+Preheat the oven to 350° F and spread 1/4 cup of the enchilada sauce over the bottom of a 13×9 baking dish with a spatula.

 To fill the enchiladas, spoon about 2/3 cup of the beef mixture down the center of each tortilla.
 Add a tablespoon of cheese and roll the tortillas closed.
 Place the filled tortillas, seam-side down, on the prepared baking dish.
 The enchiladas will be nestled right next to each other, and that’s okay.